iamkirankumaryadav/Library/AI/AI.md

 **Data Mining** | Turn Raw Data into Useful **Information**, Discovering **Patterns** in Large Dataset **Cloud** | A Place to Keep Data **Online**, rather than Computer Hard Drive **Ecosystem** | Various Elements that Interact with One another in Order to **Produce**, **Manage**, **Store**, **Organize**, **Analyze** and **Share** Data
+Data Driven Decision Making | Using Facts to Guide Business Strategy Analytical Skills | Qualities and Characteristics associated with **Solving** Problems using **Facts**

 ---